 If your dog is missing, contact the Dogs Homes of Tasmania on 03 6243 5177 to check if it has been impounded.

-If you find a dog out of council business hours and are not able to hold the dog until the next working day, contact our after-hours emergency service on 03 6217 9700 and a ranger will attend.
+If you find a dog and can safely secure it, contact us on 03 6217 9500, and we will attend to collect the dog.
+If you find a dog out of our business hours and are not able to hold the dog until the next working day, please contact our after-hours emergency service on 03 6217 9700.